This post may contain affiliate links. Read our disclosure policy.

 What is Pot Pie?
 What are Chicken Pot Pies made of?

 Pot pie is a savory dish, typically made with chicken, vegetables, and a creamy sauce, covered with a layer of flaky pie crust or puff pastry.
 Unlike British-style meat pies, there is no crust on the bottom, which makes it simpler and easier to make!
 It is also made in a skillet or casserole dish, so there’s enough to easily feed a crowd.
 For this recipe, we’re swapping the pastry top for my buttery, flaky Buttermilk Biscuits.
 The biscuits are quick and easy and make for such a cozy, beautiful, and utterly delicious meal.

 What Pan Should I Bake This Pot Pie in?

-I used a 12-inch skillet to sauté the vegetables, make the sauce, and then everything gets mixed into the skillet, topped with the biscuits, and then goes straight into the oven for baking.
+I used a 12-inch cast iron skillet to sauté the vegetables, make the sauce, and then everything gets mixed into the skillet, topped with the biscuits, and then goes straight into the oven for baking.
 I love this method because it makes for a quicker and easier clean up, and cast iron skillets carry and conduct heat so well.
 I don’t recommend using a skillet smaller than 12-inches, unless you leave out some of the filling (we don’t want it to overflow!)
-Alternatively, you can use a 9×13-inch baking dish if you don’t have a cast iron skillet this size!
+Alternatively, you can use a 9×13-inch baking dish or casserole dish if you don’t have a cast iron skillet this size!

 Can I Make This Pot Pie Vegetarian?

 Yes!
 Just omit the shredded chicken/turkey, and use veggie broth instead of chicken broth.
 I’d recommend adding another vegetable (or bumping up the quantities of the other veggies) to replace the meat.
-Corn or par-boiled sweet potatoes might be nice!
+Corn or par-boiled sweet potatoes or squash might be nice!

 How to Laminate Your Biscuits for Tall, Flaky Biscuits!